 - Combine the olive oil and chicken seasoning in a small bowl.
 Brush the olive oil mixture over the hens.
 Twist wings and tuck them under the bird.

-- Place hens in a casserole dish or on a rimmed baking sheet.
+- Place hens in a baking dish or on a rimmed baking sheet.
 Reduce heat to 400°F.

 - Bake 55-65 minutes or just until hens reach 165°F.